Angevin Empire: Brittany

-In 1148, Conan III, Duke of Brittany, died, leaving behind two children.
-Although his son Hoël was the natural choice to succeed to the ducal throne, evidence suggests that Hoël was illegitimate and instead he was only recognised as Count of Nantes.
-Hoël's sister Bertha became Duchess of Brittany, ruling alongside her husband, Eudo of Porhoët.
+In 1148 Conan III, Duke of Brittany, died, leaving behind two children.
+Although his son Hoël was the natural choice to succeed to the duchy, evidence suggests that Hoël was illegitimate and instead he was only recognised as count of Nantes.
+Hoël's sister Bertha became duchess of Brittany, ruling alongside her husband Eudo of Porhoët.
 However Bertha had a son, Conan, from her previous marriage to the late Alan de Bretagne.
-Conan had been too young to succeed his grandfather in 1148, but he became Henry II's perfect candidate to become Duke of Brittany on Bertha's death, as his English holdings as Earl of Richmond meant he would be easier to control.
+Conan had been too young to succeed his grandfather in 1148, but he became Henry's candidate to become duke of Brittany upon Bertha's death, as his English holdings as earl of Richmond meant he would be easier to control.

-In Nantes, possibly due to Hoël's recognition of his sister and brother-in-law's suzerainty over the county, the citizens rose up against Hoël in 1156 and installed Henry II's brother Geoffrey in Hoël's place as count, at Henry II's suggestion.
-In September, this was followed up with a successful invasion of the duchy by Conan against his stepfather, Eudo, ending in Conan's accession as Duke of Brittany, albeit with Nantes remaining under direct Angevin control.
-However by 1158, Geoffrey had died and Conan seized Nantes.
-Nantes was especially important to Henry II as it sat at the mouth of the Loire, and threatened trade from Angers and Tours.
-Henry II responded to this seizure by mustering an army in Avranches, as well as threatening Conan's English estates.
-Conan submitted, ceding Nantes back to Henry II and in return was recognised as Duke.
-During Conan's rule, Henry II continued to intervene—he arranged Conan's marriage to Margaret of Scotland and appointed the Archbishop of Dol, despite attempts by the Archbishop of Tours, Engelbald, to subsume Dol into his archdiocese.
+In Nantes, possibly because Hoël recognized Bertha's suzerainty over the county, the citizens rose up against Hoël in 1156 and installed Henry's brother Geoffrey in Hoël's place as count, at Henry's suggestion.
+In September this was followed up with a successful invasion of the duchy by Conan against Eudo, ending in Conan's accession as duke of Brittany, albeit with Nantes remaining under direct Angevin control.
+However, by 1158 Geoffrey died, and Conan seized Nantes.
+Nantes was especially important to Henry as it sat at the mouth of the Loire and threatened trade from Angers and Tours.
+Henry responded to this seizure by mustering an army in Avranches, as well as threatening Conan's English estates.
+Conan submitted, ceding Nantes back to Henry and in return was recognised as duke.
+During Conan's rule, Henry continued to intervene—he arranged Conan's marriage to Margaret of Scotland and appointed the archbishop of Dol, despite attempts by the archbishop of Tours, Engelbald, to subsume Dol into his archdiocese.

-By 1166, it became apparent that Conan was unable to independently maintain order in Brittany and, in response, Henry II seized control.
-He betrothed Conan's daughter and heir, Constance, to his son, Geoffrey, and took possession of the duchy in Geoffrey's name.
-At Thouars, Henry II received homage from most of the Breton nobles, and then went on to Rennes where the Breton dukes had historically been invested in the city's cathedral.
+By 1166, it became apparent that Conan was unable to independently maintain order in Brittany, and in response Henry seized control.
+He betrothed Conan's daughter and heir Constance to his son Geoffrey and took possession of the duchy in Geoffrey's name.
+At Thouars, Henry received homage from most of the Breton nobles, and then went on to Rennes where the Breton dukes had historically been invested in the city's cathedral.
 Over the following years, some nobles continued to rebel against Angevin rule, but Henry responded to each rebellion with confiscations of territory and castles.
-By 1169, the duchy was firmly under Angevin control, with Henry II's son, Geoffrey, receiving homage himself from the Breton nobles in May at Rennes.
+By 1169, the duchy was firmly under Angevin control, with Geoffrey receiving homage from the Breton nobles at Rennes.